James Douglas (governor): Views on Race

-West Coast

 In 1858, James Douglas, the governor of the British colony of Vancouver Island, replied to an inquiry from a group of black people in San Francisco about the possibilities of settling in his jurisdiction.
 They were angered that the California legislature had passed discriminatory laws to restrict black people in the state, preventing them from owning property and requiring them to wear badges.
 Governor Douglas, whose mother was a "free coloured" person of mixed Black and White ancestry from the Caribbean, replied favourably.
 Later that year, an estimated 600 to 800 black Americans migrated to Victoria, settling on Vancouver Island and Salt Spring Island.
-At least two became successful merchants there: Peter Lester and Mifflin Wistar Gibbs.
-The latter also entered politics, being elected to the newly established City Council in the 1860s.
+At least two became successful merchants: Peter Lester and Mifflin Wistar Gibbs.
+Gibbs was elected to the newly established City Council in the 1860s, but returned to the US after the abolition of slavery in that country.

-Gibbs returned to the United States with his family in the late 1860s after slavery had been abolished following the war; he settled in Little Rock, Arkansas, the capital of the state.
-He became an attorney and was elected as the first black judge in the US.
-He became a wealthy businessman who was involved with the Republican Party; in 1897 he was appointed by the President of the US as consul to Madagascar.